Author: Katerina Burlaka, CRM Consultant

 - Pigu: the case of integration with ERP system

-Basically there are other approaches which could help to deal with “big data” issues but they are out of bounds of this article.
+Basically there are other approaches which could help to deal with “big data” issues but they are out of bounds of this guide.